SirishaJP/Culinary-Data-Alchemy/README.md

 # Data-Driven Insights for Seasonal Menu Alchemy: Profits, Segmentation, Trends, and Testing

 The culinary domain, especially in the context of seasonal menu curation, is increasingly defined by data-driven precision and innovation.
 In this comprehensive project, we embark on an in-depth exploration of a hypothetical restaurant enterprise, where the primary objective is to achieve the pinnacle of menu optimization.
-Our journey spans a rich landscape of sophisticated data analyses, including profitability assessments, customer segmentation, time series investigations, and robust A/B testing.
+Our journey spans a rich landscape of sophisticated data analyses, including profitability assessments, customer segmentation, time series investigations, robust A/B testing and Optimizing Shift Scheduling.
 Through advanced data science methodologies, we aim to extract profound insights and refine the art of Seasonal Menu Alchemy.

 ## Analysis 1: Profitability Analysis